Tennessee opens SEC play with 73-63 win over Texas A&M

+COLLEGE STATION, Texas (AP) -- Rick Barnes invited his former standout guard at Texas, T.J.
+Ford, to give a pre-game speech to Barnes' Tennessee squad at Texas A&M on Thursday night.

+''He told us just play hard, and everything else will take care of itself,'' Volunteers guard Detrick Mostella said. ''And that there's nothing like beating Texas A&M.''

-COLLEGE STATION, Texas (AP) -- Lamonte Turner scored 14 points and Detrick Mostella added 13 as Tennessee beat Texas A&M 73-63 on Thursday night in the teams' Southeastern Conference opener.
+The Volunteers found out firsthand in Reed Arena, as Lamonte Turner scored 14 points and Mostella added 13 in Tennessee's 73-63 victory in the teams' Southeastern Conference opener.

 The Volunteers (8-5) overwhelmed the Aggies (8-4) in points off turnovers (19-6), while creating 16 A&M turnovers to 10 of their own.

+''This was a great win for us, and a great effort by a lot of different guys,'' Barnes said. ''Texas A&M does so many things that are hard to defend, so we had to be as scrappy as we could be defensively.''

 A&M's D.J.
 Hogg led all scorers with 21 points, and the Aggies' Tonny Trocha-Morelos grabbed a game-high 12 rebounds.
+A&M center Tyler Davis only made three of his nine field-goal attempts, as Tennessee provided plenty of backside help in slowing the Aggies' top player.

 The teams were tied 29-all at halftime.
 Hogg scored 13 points over the first 20 minutes, making all three of his 3-point attempts in that span.
 But he cooled off in the second half right along with his teammates.

+''Tennessee came in here aggressive, and really tried to attack us,'' A&M coach Billy Kennedy said. ''They out-physicaled us, and did a much better job of bothering us than anybody we've played.''

 Vols point guard Jordan Bone returned to action after missing the last nine games because of a stress fracture in his foot.
-Bone started two of Tennessee's first three games prior to the injury, averaging 9.3 points and 3.3 assists in that span.
-On Thursday Bone played eight minutes and missed all three of his field-goal attempts.
+He played eight minutes and missed all three of his field-goal attempts.

 The Vols snapped a four-game losing streak to A&M, with all of those games as SEC foes, and eased ahead in the all-time series 6-5.

-Tennessee also proved to have a much deeper bench than A&M, with the Volunteers reserves outscoring their Aggies counterparts 30-8.
+''This is a big win, and last season we really didn't have the power to come on the road and get a big win,'' Mostella said of last year's 15-19 team.

+Barnes, who coached at Texas from 1998-2015, hadn't coached in Reed Arena since 2012, prior to the Aggies exiting the Big 12 for the SEC.

 BIG PICTURE